Iqra9999/Web-Scraping/README.md

 The script will scrape the news articles and save the data to a CSV file named News.csv.
 ### Note:
 Ensure that the article URLs are unique and change with each article.
 This code will only work if the URLs follow a predictable pattern.
+You might also need to change the extract_article_url function in code according to your specific url structure of website.
 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.
 ## License